 Once Mom was playing tennis with Linden when their opponent got cramp in a leg.
 Mom, ever helpful, went to the net to tell him to how to cope and what to do ti get rid of it.
 “Let him keep his cramp” said Linden “I want to win this match!”.

 Toilets were outside, well away from the house, usually at the back border of the yard where the alley ran past so the ‘Night Car’, or ‘Honey Cart’, could get to them easily.
 If you had a big yard it could be a long walk.
 Mrs de Beer used to say theirs was “Halfway to Warden”!

-“Oh, the embarrasment”, says Mom, “of meeting the Honey Cart at night when walking home from the bioscope!”
+“Oh, the embarrasment”, says Mother Mary, “of meeting the Honey Cart at night when walking home from the bioscope!”

 Jack Shannon was dancing with Brenda Longbottom from across the road at Granny Bland’s once.
 Watching them, Annie said critically, “He can’t dance for toffee.”

 Mom’s doctor in Harrismith was Dr Hoenigsberger, who was married to Janet Caskie, an Australian cousin of Mom’s Granny Bland.
 They lived in a big brick house similar to Granny Bland’s, just over the road.
 He was the government doctor (district surgeon) and part of his job was to attend to the inmates in the Harrismith Gaol.
 On the way back from there one day he hit the bridge over the Kakspruit and landed up in the spruit below the bridge.
 He was taken home, a bit shaken.

 Later one of his friend phoned the house and one of his sons (Leo or Max) answered.
 “Hello, is the doctor in?
 We want him to come around and play bridge with us” said the voice.